redis/redis-doc/topics/cluster-spec.md

     CLUSTER GETKEYSINSLOT slot count

 The above command will return `count` keys in the specified hash slot.
-For every key returned, `redis-trib` sends node "A" a `MIGRATE` command, that will migrate the specified key from A to B in an atomic way (both instances are locked for the time (usually very small time) needed to migrate a key so there are no race conditions).
+For keys returned, `redis-cli` sends node "A" a `MIGRATE` command, that will migrate the specified keys from A to B in an atomic way (both instances are locked for the time (usually very small time) needed to migrate keys so there are no race conditions).
 This is how `MIGRATE` works:

-    MIGRATE target_host target_port key target_database id timeout
+    MIGRATE target_host target_port "" target_database id timeout KEYS key1 key2 ...

 `MIGRATE` will connect to the target instance, send a serialized version of the key, and once an OK code is received, the old key from its own dataset